 To schedule an appointment in MONROE for an interventional radiology procedure, please call 609.655.1448.

-At our Hospital location, University Medical Center of Princeton at Plainsboro (UMCPP), interventional radiology is used to successfully treat a wide range of diseases and conditions.
+At our Hospital locations, University Medical Center of Princeton at Plainsboro (UMCPP) and CentraState Medical Center, interventional radiology is used to successfully treat a wide range of diseases and conditions.
 These include the field’s pioneering procedures of angioplasty and catheter-delivered stents to treat blocked arteries.
-In addition, UMCPP’s fellowship-trained medical team is one of the few in the state using aortic stent grafts to treat aortic aneurysms, and was one of the first in the state to perform advanced angioplasty procedures known as cryoplasty, which actually freezes plaque in blocked arteries so the body can efficiently remove it.
+In addition, our fellowship-trained medical team is one of the few in the state using aortic stent grafts to treat aortic aneurysms, and was one of the first in the state to perform advanced angioplasty procedures known as cryoplasty, which actually freezes plaque in blocked arteries so the body can efficiently remove it.
 Other therapeutic procedures, such as vertebroplasty, a minimally invasive procedure where bone cement is percutaneously injected into a fractured vertebra in order to stabilize it and reduce pain, is also offered.

 Additionally, a wide range of exams, including port and PICC placement venous access; dialysis catheter placement; and diagnostic procedures such as angiograms and discograms are available.

-At UMCPP, interventional radiology is used to successfully treat:
+At UMCPP and CentraState, interventional radiology is used to successfully treat:

 - Uterine fibroid tumors using a minimally invasive procedure called uterine fibroid embolization to shrink the tumors as an alternative to hysterectomy